intercontinentalexchange/nyse-bqt-cloudstreaming/java/README.md

 # NYSE BQTMessage Consumer Test
-This README file provides instructions and details for the NYSE_BQTMessage_Consumer.java script, which is designed to validate connectivity to the NYSE Kafka topic.
+This README file provides instructions and details for the NYSE_BQTMessage_Consumer.java script, which is designed to validate connectivity to the NYSE BQT Kafka offering.

 # Overview
-The NYSE_BQTMessage_Consumer.java script is used to test the NYSE Kafka connectivity.
-It initializes a Kafka consumer, subscribes to the NYSE BQT Kafka topics, and prints messages.
+The NYSE_BQTMessage_Consumer.java script initializes a Kafka consumer, subscribes to the NYSE BQT Kafka topics, and prints messages.

 # Prerequisites
 Before running the test script, ensure you have the following prerequisites: